 Make the Weekend Count with BÉIS

 No matter where your weekend takes you, get there in style.
-Between chic, durable luggage, packing cubes for organization, go-anywhere bags, and travel accessories designed to take the panic out of packing, BÉIS brings every kind of weekend trip a dose of comfort, style, and class.
+Between chic, durable luggage, packing cubes for organization, go-anywhere overnight bags, and travel accessories designed to take the panic out of packing, BÉIS brings every kind of weekend trip a dose of comfort, style, and class.

 The ultimate travel tip: whether you’re museum-hopping or bar-hopping, leafing through vintage clothes, or just leaf-peeping, remember to check the weather, plan your packing list, and pick a weekender bag that’s worthy of your weekend.